tristanHessell/mess-around/README.md

 Add pact for contract testing

-- Make sure consumer tests actually use expectations
-- Structure tests correctly (application wise)
+- Structure tests better (application wise)
+  - Put the consumer provider definition in a common place, so its not repeated in each pact test (this will live in `api/`, but not exported)
+  - update application structure readme
+- Make pact test expectations much more in depth

 ---
 Write actual REST

 - Accept, Content-Type headers